BlautaVi/BlautaVi/README.md

 Hi there!
 I’m currently learning JavaScript with the framework ElectronJS for creating a desktop application!
-I`m also good with C#, C++, Kotlin, and a bit of Java.
+I`m also good with C#, C++, Kotlin, Python, and a bit of Java.
 I can create websites, mobile apps, and hopefully a desktop app as soon as possible 😎